nicky-nym/nicky-nym.github.io/pages/kinematic.md

 No one has yet built a kinematic city.
 "Kinematic city" is a new made-up name for a specific set of ideas about ways to design cities.
 A kinematic city design strives to maximize the "kinematic range" of everybody in the city, meaning the number of destinations that are in the daily range of travel for everybody.

  1. Kinematic cities are cities designed to maximize everyone's **[mobility](#mobility)**, travel range, and opportunity, within the city.
- 1. Improved urban mobility leads to significant economic improvements &mdash; in wages, GDP, patent application productivity per capita, etc.
+ 1. Improved urban mobility leads to significant economic improvements &mdash; in wages, GDP, patent applications per capita, etc.
- 1. The improved mobility and travel range in the kinematic design results from unconventional design choicesL
+ 1. The improved mobility and travel range in the kinematic design results from unconventional design choices.
     * **[transportation choices](#transportation)**: what vehicles to use to move people and packages &mdash; cars and trucks vs. small low-power vehicles
     * **[spatial layout choices](#spatial-layout)**: the size and shape of city features &mdash; building heights, block sizes, and street lane widths
     * **[elevator choices](#elevator)**: stairs, elevators, and escalators vs. flights of wheelchair ramps